IBM/lunchpail/docs/demos/README.md

 are all products of Lunchpail.
 Look [here](../build/README.md) for guidance of building your own binaries.

+> [!IMPORTANT]
-> Note: the demo commands below currently assume that you have a valid
+> The demo commands below currently assume that you have a valid
 > Kubernetes context.
 Cloud VM support and support for bringing up a
 > local [Kind](https://github.com/kubernetes-sigs/kind) cluster will
 > be documented soon.